heyjaywilson/swift-examples/Posts/StoredProperties.md

 > A stored property is a constant or variable that is stored as part of an instance of a particular class or structure

-Basically, a value that is stored in a class or structure as a variable or constant is a stored property.
+A stored property is a value that is in a class or structure as a variable or constant.

 # How to create a Stored Property

-1. Creat a structure or class
+1. Create a structure or class
 2. Declare a variable or constant in the class

 ## Example of Stored Properties